 Students will be asked to form teams of 5 individuals prior to the start of the second session of the class to prepare a class presentation on a pre-specified topic.
-Presentations will start at week 6 and last until the end of the module.
-Your team project includes a final report which should be turned in electronically on or before the last day of week 9.
+Presentations will be arranged during the last week of the class (week 9).
+Your team project includes a final report which should be turned in electronically by the one week after the week 9.
 Each team should choose one of the following topics:

-☐ Topic 1: Cross-Border Acquisitions
+Topic 1: Cross-Border Acquisitions